wendyviano-alt/Sales-Performance-Seasonality/README.md

 9. **Forecasting was added to support future planning.**
    The original Python SARIMA forecast was kept in the repository, while the published report uses a DAX-based forecast for public compatibility.

-10. **Store channel behavior changed between 2022 and 2023.**
-   By comparing sales by store channel across 2022, 2023, 2024, and 2025, the data showed a clear shift.
-In 2022, sales were led more by physical stores, while in 2023 online store sales became the stronger channel.

 ---

 ## Business Recommendations